ADMISSIONS INSTRUCTIONS / STUDENT POLICIES AND GUIDELINES

-The student must be able to read charts and graphs, read instrument scales, discriminate color, read microscopic materials, and record results.
+The student must be able to read charts and graphs, instructions, read instrument scales, discriminate color, read microscopic materials, and record results.

-- Fine motor functions
+- Fine motor functions and manual dexterity

 The student must process all skills necessary to carry out diagnostic procedures, manipulate tools, instruments and equipment.